segasai/rvspecfit/README.md

 # This constructs the specData object from wavelength, spectrum and error
-spectrum arrays .
+# spectrum arrays.
 The rvspecfit works on arrays of SpecData's

 sd = spec_fit.SpecData('myconf',
                                wavelength,